Kong/insomnia/packages/insomnia-inso/README.md

 Typically, Insomnia database id's are quite long, for example: `wrk_012d4860c7da418a85ffea7406e1292a` .
 When specifying an identifier for `inso` , similar to Git hashes, you may choose to concatenate and use the first x characters (for example, `wrk_012d486` ), which is very likely to be unique.
 If in the rare chance the short id is _not_ unique against the data, `inso` will inform as such.

-Additionally, if the `[identifier]` argument is ommitted from the command, `inso` will search in the database for the information it needs, and prompt the user.
+Additionally, if the `[identifier]` argument is omitted from the command, `inso` will search in the database for the information it needs, and prompt the user.
 Prompts can be disabled with the `--ci` global option.

 ![](https://raw.githubusercontent.com/Kong/insomnia/develop/packages/insomnia-inso/assets/ci-demo.gif)